joyfullservice/msaccess-vcs-addin/README.md

 *This code is built and tested on Microsoft Access 2010.
 It will probably work in earlier versions, but YMMV.*

-This tool provides functions to export and import all of your Access objects (except Tables) to plain text files so that you can use a version control tool to track changes in these objects.
+The Microsoft Access code module in this project provides functions to export and import all of your Access objects to plain text files so that you can use a version control tool to track changes in these objects.
 For Access objects which are normally exported in UCS-2-little-endian encoding are automatically converted to and from UTF-8 encoding during export/import; this is to ensure that you don't have trouble branching, merging, and comparing in tools such as Mercurial which treat any file containing 0x00 bytes as a non-diffable binary file.

-This document shows how to synchronize all application code objects (except Tables) from an Access application with a source control system such as Mercurial or Git.
-(It is agnostic about the actual source control systemn.)
+This README shows how to synchronize all application code objects from an Access application with a source control system such as Mercurial or Git.
+(The provided import/export module is agnostic about the actual source control system you use.)

+Included in the export/import:
+* Queries
+* Forms
+* Macros
+* Modules
+* Tables

+By default, no Tables are exported.
+You must specify which tables to include in the export/import process.
+For example you might have "Countries" or "Colors" tables that populate a dropdown list.
+You shouldn't include regular data tables containing actual records, because this data doesn't belong in version control.

+Not included in the export/import:
+* Customized toolbars, toolbar items, and menu items
+* Any external files
+* Pretty much anything that is not accessible by browsing the design, properties, and code of a Query, Form, Macro, or Module object.

 For the purposes of these instructions, assume your database is called `Application.accdb` and it is stored in `~/MyProject`.